Ellen Burka: Career

-Burka was Dutch National Champion in 1946 and 1947 before becoming a coach in Toronto.
-Finding Canadian figure skating to be rigid and technical, she decided to blend it with ballet and modern dance, and introduced more imaginative choreography.
+Burka found Canadian figure skating to be rigid and technical; she decided to blend it with ballet and modern dance and introduced more imaginative choreography.

 She coached her daughter, Petra Burka to a bronze medal for Canada at the 1964 Olympics and to the gold at the 1965 World Championships.
 In 1968, she became the coach of Toller Cranston, who won six Canadian national titles and the 1976 Olympic bronze medal.
 She also coached Dorothy Hamill, Elvis Stojko, Sandra Bezic / Val Bezic, Patrick Chan, Tracey Wainman, Christopher Bowman and many other world and Olympic competitors.

 In 1978, Burka was made Member of the Order of Canada "For elevating skating to an art form and for imaginative choreography on the ice".
 In 1996, she was inducted into Canada's Sports Hall of Fame.
 She was also inducted into the Canadian Figure Skating Hall of Fame, the Etobicoke Sports Hall of Fame and the International Jewish Sports Hall of Fame (October 2013).

 A documentary about Ellen Burka, Skate to Survive, was directed by her daughter Astra and premiered at the Toronto Jewish Film Festival in May 2008.
 Virtually unknown in her native Netherlands, her life story was captured in Andere Tijden Sport, a sports history program on Dutch national public TV, in January 2015.
 For this documentary, she returned to Amsterdam to visit her former family home and the Westerbork transit camp.

 Burka taught at the Toronto Cricket, Skating and Curling Club and at The Granite Club in Toronto, Ontario.